 For information on the election of Superior Court judicial officers, see the Judicial Election Fact Sheet .

-Temporary ("pro tem") judges also serve in a judicial capacity at the Superior Court.
-A temporary judge is a lawyer who has volunteered to hear and decide cases.
-For information on temporary judges, see our Temporary Judge web page.
+Temporary ("pro tem") Judges also serve in a judicial capacity at the Superior Court.
+A Temporary Judge is a lawyer who has volunteered to hear and decide cases.
+For more information, please see our Temporary Judge Program web page.